 - Muffled sound: Earwax and other buildup can cause your hearing aid to sound like it’s buried beneath something.

-- Taking your hearing aid to a specialist for routine upkeep is an important procedure.
+- Taking your hearing aid to a professional for routine upkeep is an important procedure.

 - Take care of the filter by examining it and, when needed, replacing it.